Episode 223: How To Implement Customer-Centric Project Management (Premium)

 Cornelius Fichtner: Hello and welcome to Episode #223.
 This is The Project Management Podcast™ at www.pm-podcast.com and I am Cornelius Fichtner.

 This is once again one of our premium episodes recorded especially for all you our premium subscribers.
 So thank you very much for your support.
-And don’t forget that if you are a PMP, you can earn 30 PDUs in total over 3 years just for listening to the interview today and all our other episodes.
+And don’t forget that if you are a PMP, you can earn free PDUs just by listening to the interview today and all our other episodes.
 To learn more about this, please go to www.pm-podcast.com/pdu.

 Today’s interview with Elizabeth Harrin about her new book “Customer-Centric Project Management” is intended, sort of, as an implementation guide to moving your own projects to a customer-centric way of working, using a model called Exceed.
 We also want to give you some guidance for ensuring that customer-centricity is sustainable and supported in your organization.